-It was approved by the Board on 9 July 2021
+It was approved by the Board on 12 June 2023.

 The mission of Liverpool Philharmonic is to enhance and transform lives through music.
 In order to achieve our mission we are prioritising reaching new audiences, engaging young people, delivering social change and improvement in our city and performing the widest range of music.

 Inclusivity and Relevance are fundamental to how we see ourselves as a music organisation.
 We are profoundly connected with communities and individuals across our city, unlocking their creativity and placing music – whether making or experiencing it – at the centre of their lives.
 And we are a national and international leader in innovating and reinventing what it means to be a professional music organisation with an orchestra at its heart in the 21st century.
 We are nothing if we are not relevant.
 Our music making speaks to people, enriches them, and engages them with today’s society.
 It gives our communities a voice; it unlocks the creativity of those we work with.
 Everything we do is to that end.

 We believe that diversity, inclusion and relevance are fundamental for the development of our business.
 If we are disadvantaging any sector of the population, we are potentially losing audience members, musicians, diverse partners and staff members – ultimately losing potential income and skills and talent; and not performing or presenting some great music.
 We need to ensure that we continue to be relevant to the people of the Liverpool City Region, and that we are reaching ever more, and more diverse, people within our communities.